iboyko21/frontend-application-design/chapter4/README.md

 The default application is pretty, but it doesn't keep track of todo items.

 Create a new file `src/TodoApp.jsx` that exports a functional component with a simple message.
-You can use JSX now that react is part of the infrastructure.
+You can use JSX now that React is part of the infrastructure.

 ```js
 import React from 'react';